Zayd3030/WAD2-CW/README.md

 - Classes grouped under relevant courses

 ### 📅 Booking System
-- Logged-in users can book available classes
+- Guests & logged in users can book available classes
-- Booking confirmation page
+- Booking confirmation page for both gusts and returning users
-- Prevent duplicate bookings by the same user
+- Prevented duplicate bookings by the same user
-- Users can view and cancel their bookings
+- Logged in users can view and cancel their bookings

 ### 🧑‍💼 Admin Panel
 - Add/edit/delete courses and classes